Table of Contents

 Now the question is, can your first “gut” reaction always be right?

-Your Gut Reaction
+Your Gut Instinct

 In this post we are going to try to convince you of three of Gladwell’s principles: